jabley/hello-go-web/README.md

 ### Create a service

-1. Host of hello-go-web.cfapps.io (if that's where your app is running on Cloud Foundry)
+1. Host of `hello-go-web.cfapps.io` (if that's where your app is running in a Cloud Foundry provider)
 1. Domain of `foo.global.ssl.fastly.net` where `foo` is any available word

 ### Create a Healthcheck